Open positions

 • language tools and resources (dictionaries, wordnets, parsers, etc.)

-• an indigenous language (particularly one of the Anishinaabeg, Ininiwak, Anisininewuk, Dakota Oyate, Dene, or MĂ©tis people)
+• an Indigenous language (particularly one of the Anishinaabeg, Ininiwak, Anisininewuk, Dakota Oyate, Dene, or MĂ©tis people)

 About the University of Manitoba